-Even during mild years, winter in Kansas usually means bitter cold and harsh winds.
-Freezing temperatures can cause unprotected water lines to freeze, creating a big mess and costly damage if they burst.
-Fortunately, there are a few easy ways you can protect your pipes and prevent a catastrophe.
+Freezing temperatures can cause unprotected water lines to freeze.
+If a frozen pipe bursts, it can create a big mess and costly damage.
+Fortunately, there are a few ways you can protect your pipes.

 What Causes Pipes to Burst?

 Contrary to popular belief, it’s not ice expanding in the pipe that causes it to burst, it’s the pressure that builds up between the faucet and the frozen point.
 If the water lines thaw before the pressure becomes too great, the pipe will remain intact.
-However, if they stay frozen for too long, or freeze, thaw and refreeze a few times, the unfrozen water in the pipe will eventually have enough pressure on it that it will cause a rupture in the line.
-When that happens, thousands of gallons of water could pour freely from the pipe before anyone even notices the leak.
+However, if they stay frozen for too long, or freeze, thaw and refreeze a few times, the unfrozen water in the pipe will eventually have enough pressure on it that it will cause a rupture.
+When that happens, water could pour freely from the pipe.

 If you’ll be traveling or just away from home for an extended period of time during cold months, don’t set your thermostat any lower than 55 degrees.
 It’s also a good idea to shut off your main water supply and open each faucet to let the water drain from the pipes.

 Close Doors and Windows